 More insight on this mindset comes from the student achievement studies that compare Asian students with American students in terms of science and math.
 Ever since 1995 when the tests were first administered, American children have significantly been outperformed by peers in China, Korea, Singapore and Japan.
 Why?
 According to Halvorson the answer is simple, “Americans believe in ability, and East Asians believe in effort.”
 In other words, ability is a Be-Good approach while effort is a Get-Better approach.
 Research of these differences show that Americans typically believe failure occurs due to lack of ability, training, luck and effort.
 On the other hand, Chinese mothers believe failure is mostly just “lack of effort.”

 Because Americans tend to place such a large emphasis on measuring abilities (i.e. standardized testing, IQ tests, etc.) we primarily emphasize Be-Good goals for our students and that is playing out on a global scale.
 On a personal basis I never felt I was “good” at math in school so never applied much effort.
-The truth was, because I never tried to expand my knowledge in math (English was so much easier), I have no idea how well I could have done if had taken the time to learn.
+The truth was, because I never tried to expand my knowledge in math (English was so much easier), I have no idea how well I could have done if had made the effort to learn.

 So why does knowing about this help us on a day-to-day basis?
 As Halvorson says, “goals are like lenses in a pair of glasses.
 The goals you pursue determine not only what you see but how you see it—the things you notice and how you interpret what happens to you.”
 For that reason it is very important that we recognize our mindset and figure out ways to insure that our goals reflect what will more likely bring us closer to that which will make us happy and fulfilled.

 There are also a number of other striking differences between the two mindsets.
 A person who is focused on Be-Good can be very motivated to achieve success.
 It’s easy to see how comparing ourselves to others can drive us to push ourselves.
-But research shows that while it can create excellent performances, if things get too difficult it often leads a person with that mindset to completely give up rather than continue.
+But research shows that while it can create excellent performances, if things become too difficult it often leads a person with that mindset to completely give up rather than continue.
 A person who spends his or her life striving to Be-Good feels like a failure when things get tough.

 Meanwhile, a person with a Get-Better mindset takes difficulty in stride.
 They use their challenges to improve themselves and their resilience allows them to face just about any difficulty.
 And as said before, those with a Get-Better mindset also tend to enjoy the journey more—no matter what the goal.
 They aren’t trying to prove anything to anyone else, only to see how far they can go.
 They also have fewer problems with asking others for help because again, they aren’t as worried about what others think of them.